Pricing starts with the first system and the scope around it.

 Deployment scope

-Scope depends on what the deployment should own, how work moves forward after approval, and how much rollout support your team needs.
+Scope depends on what the deployment should own, how work moves through the system, and how much rollout support your team needs.

-Deployment scope depends on the workflow, the approval path, the document load, and the level of governance the team needs in production.
+Deployment scope depends on the first system or package, the operating pattern around it, the volume involved, and the level of governance the team needs in production.

-- Start with one production workflow and the operator experience around it.
+- Start with one production system or package and the operator experience around it.

-- Match the rollout to your approval depth, document volume, and support needs.
+- Match the rollout to the governance depth, volume, and support the team actually needs.

-- Add more workflows when the operating model is delivering value.
+- Add more packages and operating paths later if the first deployment is delivering value.

 Pricing questions